joomContrib/extension/README.md

 _Work in Progress_

-Unlike Joomla CMS, extensions are not resolved by location in filesystem, but by namespace.
+What is Extension here?
+It's a package specific to the Application, so quite similar to Joomla CMS Extensions, Symfony2 Bundles or Wordpress Plugins.

+This packages is trying to assists in solving issues:

+- Moving some resources from Application to Extensions (like routes)
-- How extensions communicate between each other?
-There must be global registry.
+- Provide helpers for extensions to communicate between each other
-- Installation scripts
+- Extension Installation (todo)

 ## AbstractExtension

 Abstract extension class.
-Use it for custom extension types.
+Use it for developing custom extension types.

 ### Usage